needle-mirror/com.unity.burst/Documentation~/docs/AdvancedUsages.md

 When running a Burst job in the editor, the first attempt to call the job will cause the asynchronous compilation of the Burst job to be kicked off in the background, while running the managed C# job in the mean time.
 This minimizes any frame hitching and keeps the experience for you and your users responsive.

 When `CompileSynchronously = true` is set, no asynchronous compilation can occur.
 Burst is focused on providing highly performance oriented code-generation and as a result will take a little longer than a traditional JIT to compile.
 Crucially this pause for compilation _will affect the current running frame_, meaning that hitches can occur and it could provide an unresponsive experience for users.
-In general the only legitimate uses of `CompileSynchronously = true` are:
+In general, the only legitimate uses of `CompileSynchronously = true` are:

 - If you have a long running job that will only run once, the performance of the compiled code could out-weigh the cost of doing the compilation.
 - If you are profiling a Burst job and thus want to be certain that the code that is being tested is from the Burst compiler.
 In this scenario you should perform a warmup to throw away any timing measurements from the first call to the job as that would include the compilation cost and skew the result.
 - If you suspect that there are some crucial differences between managed and Burst compiled code.
-This is really only as a debugging aid, as the Burst compiler strives to match any and all behaviour that managed code could produce.
+This is really only used as a debugging aid, as the Burst compiler strives to match any and all behaviour that managed code could produce.

 # Disable Safety Checks